CHOCOLATE SHEET CAKE RECIPE

 - 1/2 cup buttermilk

-- 2 large eggs, beaten
+- 2 large eggs beaten with fork

 - 1 teaspoon baking soda

 - 1/2 cup (1 stick) salted butter cubed

 - 6 tablespoons whole milk